 Together with its long time programme partner MedCity, NPI gave the chance to five med and health-tech companies, all recipients of the renowned i4i grant of NIHR(National Institute for Health Research), to take the floor at the prestigious EY offices on this surprisingly warm February day.

 A welcoming speech from Sarah Haywood, CEO of MedCity, started the proceedings.
 She commented on the achievements of Angels in MedCity, which paved the way to a very promising future for the programme.
 Echoing her words, NPI’s Commercial Director Sanjeev Gordhan shed some light on the latest figures before giving the floor to the two special guests of the evening, Kath Mackay from Innovate UK and Martin Hunt from NIHR, who both presented how these prominent organisations support the entrepreneurs of tomorrow in the Med and Health tech sectors.

-If you missed this one, note that the next Angels in MedCity Investor Showcase will be taking place on 11 April at the Francis Crick Institute, you can sign up here.
+If you missed this one, note that the next Angels in MedCity Investor Showcase will be taking place on 11 April at the Francis Crick Institute, you can know more about our events here.
 In the meantime, if you are generally interested in investing in the med tech sector, Newable will be hosting the next Angels in MedCity Investor workshop on 14th March.
 For more info and registration, please follow this link.